EHealthInsurance

-eHealth, Inc. dba eHealthInsurance is a private online marketplace for health insurance, organized in Delaware and based in Santa Clara, California.
+eHealth, Inc., doing business as eHealthInsurance, is a publicly traded online marketplace for health insurance, organized in Delaware and based in Santa Clara, California.
 The company primarily provides plans related to Medicare such as prescription drug plans, Medigap, and Medicare Advantage plans.
 The company also sells individual plans, competing with health insurance marketplaces.
 The company sells plans in all 50 U.S. states and the District of Columbia from 170 health insurance carriers.
 Its large staff of licensed agents assist consumers with little or no computer experience with their online enrollments.